cortex-js/cortexjs.io/docs/compute-engine/10-guide-evaluate.md

 Evaluation contexts are created automatically, for example when a new scope is created, or each time a recursive function is called.

+Some functions may create their own scope.
+These functions have the `scoped` flag set to `true`.
+For example, the `Block` function creates a new scope when it is called: any declarations made in the block are only visible within the block.
+Similarly, the `Sum` function creates a new scope so that the index variable is not visible outside the sum.

 ### Binding

-**[Name Binding](https://en.wikipedia.org/wiki/Name_binding) is the process of associating an identifier (the name of a function or symbol) with a definition.**
+**[Name Binding](https://en.wikipedia.org/wiki/Name_binding) is the process of associating a symbol with a definition.**

 Name Binding should not be confused with **value binding** which is the process of associating a **value** to a symbol.

-<ReadMore path="/compute-engine/guides/symbols/#scopes" >Read more about
-<strong>identifiers</strong> and value binding.<Icon name="chevron-right-bold" /></ReadMore>

-To bind a name to a definition, the Compute Engine looks up the symbol table of the current scope.
-If the identifier is not found, the parent scope is searched, and so on until a definition is found.
+To bind a symbol to a definition, the Compute Engine looks up the bindings table of the current scope.
+If the symbol is not found in the table, the parent scope is searched, and so on until a definition is found.

-If no definition is found, the identifier is declared as a symbol of type `unknown`, or a more specific type if the context allows it.
+If no definition is found, the symbol is declared with a type of `unknown`, or a more specific type if the context allows it.

-If the identifier is found, the definition record is used to evaluate the expression.
+If the symbol is found, the definition record is used to evaluate the expression.

-The definition record contains information about the identifier, such as its type, whether it is a constant, and how to evaluate it.
+The definition record contains information about the symbol, such as its type, whether it is a constant, and how to evaluate it.

 There are two kind of definition records: